sv3ndk/kafka-topic-offset-datadog/readme.md

 ## How to use

 You need to have a Datadog account to use this script.
 You also need to have the datadog agent running.
-The current code assumes it's running on the localhost on the default port, though that's easily made configurable.

 See also [Datadog's getting started guide](http://docs.datadoghq.com/guides/basic_agent_usage/) for more info.

-Setup dependencies
+Setup dependencies:

 ```
 pip install -r requirements.txt
 ```

-Edit the `offset_monitor_config` config file
+Edit the [offset\_monitor\_config.py](./offset_monitor_config.py) config file

 Make sure the datadog agent is up and running